 March, 2011 - November, 2013

-- Developed and implemented a new documentation system for both troubleshooting and dissemination of information within the technical support team; project also included information and training materials for use with and by students, staff, and faculty.
+- Designed and implemented a new documentation and training system for the technical support team, improving support for students, staff, and faculty.

 January, 2009 - March, 2011

-Managed the Media Services Department for work with state agencies and higher education clients.
-Researched, designed, tested, and implemented media distribution, eLearning, and video conferencing platforms; setup and tested media encoders and in-house audio visual systems for various clients.
-Insured technical and functional designs met outlined customer requirements; trained customers in usage of various eLearning software implementations.
-Managed IHETS Help Desk, including On- and Off-Hours support for multiple higher education institutions in the state of Indiana, employing and training mixed full-time, part-time, and intern staff.
+Led and managed the Media Services Department’s work with state agencies and higher education clients.
+Researched, designed, tested, and implemented media distribution, eLearning, and video conferencing platforms, training end users and ensuring solutions met customer requirements.
+Managed IHETS Help Desk, including On- and Off-Hours support for multiple higher ed institutions in the state of Indiana, supervising and training a team of fifteen (15) full- and part-time staff and interns.

-- Managed streaming contract for Heartland Truly Moving Pictures Film Festival, which included flash player design and streaming server implementation, as well as on-site videography and client support.
+- Provided Heartland Truly Moving Pictures Film Festival full-service streaming management, including flash player design, server implementation, on-site videography, and client support.

-- Developed and implemented Windows Media and Flash-based Content Distribution Networks for use in on- and off-site content streaming, including a scalable design and an security-conscious content server/cache server setup.
+- Rolled out Windows Media and Flash-based Content Distribution Networks for use in on- and off-site content streaming, including a scalable design and a security-conscious content server/cache server setup.

-- Developed and implemented Moodle eLearning environment for various higher education institutions across Indiana.
-Trained partner institution faculty and staff on eLearning platform best practices.
+- Onboarded numerous higher education institutions to Moodle eLearning environment, training partner institution faculty and staff on best practices.